 - And yay!
 You did a gut healing enema!!!
 You can do up to 3-4 water enemas at a time, or until the liquid coming out of you starts to look clear.
 Once clear, you can take your enema game a step further by doing a coffee enema.

 - OPTIONAL: Coffee enema.
-These are typically not recommended to children under the age of 12.
+These are typically not recommended to children under the age of 12 or for every sensitive people just starting their enema journey.
 A coffee enema stimulates your liver to detoxify and release gallstones.
 Only do a coffee enema if your bowel is clear (released enema water being mostly clear) and only when your body feels ready to intensely detox.
 When planning to do a coffee enema, set aside two hours in your schedule.
 And due to the caffeine, you will want to do a coffee enema in the morning.
 To prepare the coffee, dump 3 heaping tablespoons of organic ground coffee into 1 quart of water.
 Bring to a boil and simmer for 15 minutes.
 Strain and allow to cool to about 92-93 degrees Fahrenheit.
 Pour temperature appropriate coffee into enema bag and perform enema.
 You can open up a probiotic capsule and add it to the coffee as well.
 Lay on your right side.
 Try to hold for 15 minutes, as this is about the amount of time it takes to stimulate your liver to release gallstones.
 This method is particularly beneficial for physical pain symptoms.